vishalkumar957039/container/BUILDING.md

 To make changes to `container` that require changes to the Containerization project, or vice versa:

 1. Clone the [Containerization](https://github.com/apple/containerization) repository such that it sits next to your clone of the `container` repository.
+Ensure that you [follow containerization instructions](https://github.com/apple/containerization/blob/main/README.md#prepare-to-build-package) to prepare your build environment.

 2. In your development shell, go to the `container` project directory.